Jared Cook Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Cook has averaged 41.5 receiving yards per game over his two career matchups against the Raiders, 7.0 more than his over/under in Sunday's game.
+- Cook's 41.5 receiving yards per game in his two career matchups against the Raiders are 11.0 more than his over/under for Sunday's game.

-- Cook, in two matchups, had a touchdown catch every time.
-But he did not have multiple TDs in any of those games.
+- Cook has caught a touchdown pass in every matchup versus the Raiders, but did not have multiple TDs in any of those games.

 - Note: Cook's stats vs. Raiders date back to 2016.